adndvlp/conclave/docs/18-limitations.md

 ## Breaking Teams limitations

 - **Minimal cross-team communication**: BROADCAST is one-way.
 There is no request-response between teams (no "Frontend asks Backend for the API URL").
-- **No merge conflict resolution**: If two sub-teams edit the same file, there is no automatic conflict resolution.
+- **Merge conflict resolution**: v1.0.3 adds `findFileConflicts()` detection and automatic resolution by API participants when sub-teams modify the same files.
+However, this is best-effort -- complex semantic conflicts may not be fully merged.
 - **Hard sub-team cap**: Maximum sub-teams is floor(participants.length / 2).
 A 4-model team can form at most 2 sub-teams.
 - **Solo team limitation**: Solo teams are merged into the smallest viable team, potentially forcing a model into a role it did not choose.